elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 tags: sapling
 ---

-Our goal is to create a secure Android-based phone that maintains as much personal privacy as possible while still providing a straightforward, reliable everyday experience.
+_Our goal is to create a secure Android-based phone that maintains as much personal privacy as possible while still providing a straightforward, reliable everyday experience._

+This guide does not provide specific app recommendations or deep settings walkthroughs, since those are individual workflow choices and can change frequently; instead, it focuses on the order of operations and the privacy-critical decisions that are easy to overlook during initial setup.

-To reduce complexity and avoid frustration, this guide begins with the **Owner** profile only, without introducing secondary user profiles.
-We will also configure the sandboxed Google Play Store to enable secure access to mainstream applications and push notifications while retaining GrapheneOS's strong isolation model.
+To reduce complexity and avoid frustration, the process begins with the **Owner** profile only, without introducing secondary user profiles.
+We will also configure the sandboxed Google Play Store to enable secure access to mainstream apps and push notifications while retaining GrapheneOS's strong isolation model.
 This mirrors upstream recommendations and offers a balanced mix of security and usability.

 Once you're comfortable with the platform, you can explore more advanced setups using Private Space, isolated profiles, and selective app sharing.